-We notified the FDA about all the reports we were receiving about withdrawal itching, but have seen no response.
-When we searched the medical literature for accounts of withdrawal reactions, we found nothing about cetirizine and unbearable itching after stopping the antihistamine.
+We notified the FDA about the hundreds of reports we were receiving about withdrawal itching in 2018.
+Initially, the feds seemed uninterested.
+We had been searching the medical literature for accounts of withdrawal reactions as far back as 2010.
+We found nothing about cetirizine and unbearable itching after stopping the antihistamine.

 Xyzal is a closely related medication to Zyrtec.
 As mentioned, the generic name for the Zyrtec antihistamine is cetirizine (su-TEER-a-zeen).
 The generic name for Xyzal is (levo)cetirizine.
-We are not surprised that it too produced unbearable itch when stopped suddenly.
+This too produced unbearable itching when people suddenly stopped taking it.

 “I found a link to a peer-reviewed medical journal article about unbearable itching after Xyzal or Zyrtec withdrawal.
 Here is the explanation: